-Note 1: Open only to the Accelerated Professional Programs students majoring in Social Work.
+Note 1: Open only to the Graduate and Professional Studies student majoring in Social Work.
 Note 2: Social work requirements are to be competed before enrolling in this course.

 SWK 454.
 Social Work Field Instruction II.
 5.

 Continuation of SWK 452.
 Placement in selected social service agency with a minimum of 200 hours required.